benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 ## Auth.js Overview

 Auth.js is an open source auth layer (can be called framework) for JavaScript project.
 Auth.js was born out of next-auth.
 And it try to support more frameworks.
 It keep using the name "NextAuth.js" for Next.js.
-Here is using "NextAuth" as well.

 The latest Auth.js version is V5.
 It has big difference with V4.
 Here are talking about V5.
 But there are not abundant official document for Authjs V5.

 ### 4 authenticate methods

-NextAuth provide 4 ways to authenticate users:
+Auth.js provide 4 ways to authenticate users:
 - **"OAuth authentication"** (Sign in with Google, GitHub, LinkedIn, etc…)
 - **"Magic Links"** (Email Provider like Resend, Sendgrid, Nodemailer etc…)
 - **"Credentials"** (Username and Password, Integrating with external APIs, etc…)